 During pregnancy, the body’s blood volume increases.
-The heart needs to pump faster to circulate the extra blood, and this can lead to a faster resting heart rate.
+This causes the heart to need to pump faster, which can lead to a faster resting heart rate.
 Sometimes, the extra exertion on the heart can lead to palpitations.

 A heart palpitation may feel as though the heart is: